The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe.

 The beach at Amalfi is a real gem.

-Watching this video will have you dreaming about visiting Amalfi and Ravello.
+Watching the video below will have you dreaming about visiting Amalfi and Ravello.

 Path of the Gods: Start and Finish

-The walk of the Gods (Path of the Gods) has to be the number one thing to do on the Amalfi Coast in my opinion.
+The Walk of the Gods “Path of the Gods” has to be the number one thing to do on the Amalfi Coast.

 The trail is often said to start in Bomerano, in Agerola.
-Others say it starts from the fishing village of Praiano that is built on a beautiful harbor.
+Others say it starts from the fishing village of Praiano which is built on a beautiful harbor.